dmjz/BLP/readme.md

 )
 ```
 (the covariance matrix is a pandas DataFrame with values `[[0.001846, 0.001599, 0.002031], [0.001599, 0.002438, 0.002393], [0.002031, 0.002393, 0.004383]]`)

+P and Q express the views.
+Each row of P and Q represents a view about the performance of the asset classes in the near future.
+Views can be absolute or relative.

+For example, the first rows of P and Q are `[1,0,0]` and `[0.015]`.
+This corresponds to the view that "US Equity (the first column) will earn 1.5% excess returns".
+This is an absolute view - it pertains to the absolute performance of one asset class.

+The second rows of P and Q are `[0,1,-1]` and `[0.03]`.
+This corresponds to the view that "Foreign EQ (the second column) will outperform Emerging EQ (the third column) by 3%".
+This is a relative view - it pertains to the relative performance of two asset classes.